Tuition, private lessons, payment procedure and other policies for 2020-2021 academic year

 Every family situation is unique, and the Center is committed to accommodating a wide range of educational needs.
 When a student cannot attend regular lessons, the Center will offer small-group and even individual classes depending on teacher’s availability and on an agreement to cover Center expenses associated with these custom arrangements.

 The Russian Center is a Colorado non-profit.
 It is an organization run by parent volunteers and therefore there is no administrative expenses.
-Tuition is the primary source to cover teacher’s salaries, classroom rent, and other teaching-related expenses.
+Tuition is the primary source to cover teacher’s salaries, and other teaching-related expenses.
 Your prompt payment is very much appreciated.

 This policy may be adjusted to better reflect changing Center realities.
 Feedback regarding this policy and related improvement ideas are welcome.